daisybutler/The-Book-Bunker-project03/TESTING.md

 - The brand logo returns the user to the home page from all pages.
 - On medium screen sizes and below, the navbar collapses into a mobile navbar element, triggerable by clicking on the burger icon.
 Each link within this mobile nav renders the correct template.
 - The footer contains the brand logo and a copyright claim.
 The social links appear to the right-hand side of the footer and all open in a new window to display the appropriate personal finance account on Twitter, Instagram and YouTube.
+- A favicon is correctly displayed in the browser tab of every page.

 ### Home (all users)